-I eat about 90% of them, and I share the other 10% — if I’m feeling extra generous. 😉This past Sunday, I really wanted to make this granita recipe, so before I had a chance to finish the strawberries off, I put some into the food processor and puréed!
+I eat about ninety percent of them, and I share the other ten percent — if I’m feeling extra generous. 😉 This past Sunday, I really wanted to make this Fresh Strawberry Granita recipe, so before I had a chance to finish the strawberries off, I put some of them into the food processor and puréed away.

-I love this strawberry dessert because while the berries are certainly transformed, and mixed with a few things, they don’t loose their intensely intoxicating, sweet, delicious flavor — it still shines brightly.
+I love this Fresh Strawberry Granita recipe because while the berries are certainly transformed, and mixed with a few things, they don’t loose their intensely intoxicating, sweet, delicious flavor — it still shines brightly.
+As it should.

 This would be an absolutely perfect dessert recipe for your 4th of July BBQ!
 And you can make it ahead — start it now if you’d like to.